An American switching layout in TT

 Industries and Operation

-I don’t use car cards or waybills, but for the operationally minded I have written a switchlist generator program, which produces switching moves in list format or in a basic car card/waybill style.
-I am contactable on firstname.lastname@example.org should anyone be interested in using it.
+For the actual switching, I don't use car cards or waybills.
+I have written a switchlist generator program which generates a series of switching trips based on the demands of the industries.
+It features multiple spots per industry, optional off-spots, and variable intensity of operations.
+It produces switching moves in list format or in a basic car card/waybill style.

 Resources for US TT

 American TT is rare – even in America – and products can be hard to get hold of.
-Here are some links I found useful to get me going.
+Locomotives are particularly in short supply.
+However, here are some links I found useful to get me going.

-www.zeuke-tt.com - Zeuke are Dutch-based suppliers and manufacturers of a small range of locos, freight cars and buildings.
+Zeuke-TT - Dutch-based suppliers of a small range of locos, freight cars and buildings.

-www.lok-n-roll.de - Lok-n-Roll are German-based suppliers and manufacturers of a small range of locos, freight cars and accessories.
+Lok-n-Roll - German-based suppliers and manufacturers of a small range of locos, freight cars and accessories.

 Here are some other stockists of TT items which I have not used as yet.